 Extra connections

-Connecting both ends of an LED to the same row (it won’t light up!)
+Connecting both LED legs to the same row